-DFA is not universal in languages with dorsal fricatives: Northern Standard Dutch (henceforth simply Dutch) has, for example, [flix] vlieg 'fly', [zıx] zich 'self' and [lax] laag 'low', [bux] boeg 'ship's bow', irrespective of the place of the adjacent vowel.
-DFA is, however, quite common.
-It can proceed in either direction: in Standard German (henceforth simply German) and Scots, the assimilation is perseverative, while in Modern Greek and Chilean Spanish, it is anticipatory.
-All this is shown in (1), where the vowel relevant to the assimilation is underlined.4 In some patterns, non-vocalic segments also trigger the assimilation (some such aspects of the German case are discussed below) but in LE only vowels are relevant as drivers of assimilation, so we focus on vowels as sources of palatality here.
+DFA is not universal in languages with dorsal fricatives: Northern Standard Dutch (henceforth simply Dutch) has, for example, [flix] vlieg 'fly', [zix] zich 'self' and [lax] laag 'low', [bux] boeg 'ship's bow', irrespective of the place of the adjacent vowel.
+DFA is, however, quite common in languages.
+It can proceed in either direction: in Standard German (henceforth simply German) and Scots, the assimilation is perseverative, while in Modern Greek and Chilean Spanish, it is anticipatory, all of which is shown in (1), where the vowel which is relevant to the assimilation in each case is underlined.
+In some patterns, non-vocalic segments also trigger the assimilation (some such aspects of the German case are discussed below) but in the case that we discuss from LE, only vowels are relevant as drivers of assimilation, so we focus on vowels as sources of palatality in this article.